 The syllabus includes weekly chapters, namely, Core Data Structures, Advanced Data Structures, Software Design, and Implementing or Improving Software.

-This course is designed for intermediate-level programmers who already have a decent knowledge of Java Syntax, keywords, Object-Oriented Programming principles like polymorphism, inheritance, abstraction in Java.
+This course is designed for intermediate-level programmers who already have a decent knowledge of Java Syntax, keywords, and Object-Oriented Programming principles like polymorphism, inheritance, and abstraction in Java.

 4. Master Object-Oriented Design in Java – Homework + Solutions by Udemy